In Love with Alma Cogan

 In Love with Alma Cogan is a 2011 British romantic comedy film written and directed by Tony Britten.
 It was filmed in and around the Pavilion Theatre, Cromer Pier, Norfolk, England.

 Plot

-The film revolves around, Norman, a world-weary manager of a pier theatre in a seaside resort.
-Norman has worked in the theatre for all of his life, but will not accept that the local council, which own the theatre, are planning to install more commercial management in an attempt to boost audience numbers.
-As the story unfolds he realises it may be time to move on and put behind him the ghost of 1950s and 1960s singer Alma Cogan, who had performed at the theatre many years before.
+The film revolves around Norman, a world-weary manager of a pier theatre in a seaside resort.
+Norman has worked in the theatre all his life, but will not accept that the local council, which owns the theatre, is planning to install more commercial management in an attempt to boost audience numbers.
+As the story unfolds, he realises it may be time to move on and put behind him the ghost of 1950s and 1960s singer Alma Cogan, who performed at the theatre many years before.
 Sandra, his devoted long-suffering assistant, and Norman decide to leave the theatre to fulfil her dream of being a professional singer and unexpectedly enjoy a late blossoming romance.